Barbara Hutton: Porfirio Rubirosa

 Her next marriage, lasting 53 days (December 30, 1953 – February 20, 1954), was to Dominican diplomat Porfirio Rubirosa, a notorious international playboy who meanwhile continued his affair with actress Zsa Zsa Gabor.
 She was granted Dominican citizenship in 1953.

 In a scathing review of the marriage ceremony in the Milwaukee Sentinel, Phyllis Battelle coined the oft-quoted phrase: "The bride, for her fifth wedding, wore black and carried a scotch-and-soda."

 Hutton then spent time with Americans James Douglas and Philip Van Rensselaer.
 Her lavish spending continued; already the owner of several mansions around the world, in 1959 she built a luxurious Japanese-style palace on a 30-acre (120,000 m2) estate in Cuernavaca, Mexico.

 Gottfried von Cramm

 Her next husband was an old friend, German tennis star Baron Gottfried von Cramm.
 This marriage also ended in divorce.
 He later died in an automobile crash near Cairo, Egypt, in 1976.

 Raymond Doan

 In Tangier, Hutton met her seventh husband, Prince Pierre Raymond Doan Vinh na Champassak.
 This marriage, too, was short-lived.
-Raymond Doan was an adopted member of the former royal family of the Kingdom of Champasak (roughly located in modern Laos).
+Doan's title was bought for him by Hutton from the former royal family of the Kingdom of Champasak (roughly located in modern Laos).